Building a Shell - Part 3 784 words drafted on September 13, 2023.

 [-O shopt_option] [argument …]

-Let’s see… First we notice that [long-opt]
+Let’s see… First we notice that [long-opt] is always parsed first, before

 anything else.
 That should be easy to make consistent across the three